it-tinyangel/JS-core-The-Array-converting-Integer-Array-to-String-Array-use-map-method/README.md

 # Module 3.
 JS Core.
 Lesson 10.
-Test 2.
+Task 2.

 # The Array.
 Converting the Array of Numbers (Integer Array) to an Array of Strings.